jackc/pgx/README.md

 # Pgx

+## Experimental Branch

+This is the experimental v3 branch. v2 is the stable branch.

 Pgx is a pure Go database connection library designed specifically for PostgreSQL.
 Pgx is different from other drivers such as [pq](http://godoc.org/github.com/lib/pq) because, while it can operate as a